-1. Email Address listed in the certificate that needs to be revoked.
+1. The email Address listed in the certificate that needs to be revoked.
 A revocation challenge will be sent to this email address and you need to provide it for the certificate revocation to be processed.

-TunTrust revokes certificates for the reasons stated in the relevant TunTrust CP/CPS, including the following:
+TunTrust revokes certificates for the reasons stated in the relevant CP/CPS.
+These reasons include the following:

-- TunTrust obtains evidence that the subscriber’s private key corresponding to the public key in the certificate suffered a key compromise, or that the certificate was misused;
+- TunTrust obtains evidence that the Subscriber’s Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise;

-- TunTrust is made aware that a subscriber has violated one or more of its material obligations under its agreement with TunTrust;
+- TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement;

 - Any other reason listed in the CA/Browser Forum Baseline Requirements along with other applicable industry standards.